 When I was pregnant with my second daughter, I got myself into a difficult situation with my wisdom tooth.
-I had a cavity that needed a filling before I got pregnant.
-My family had recently moved back to America and I had not yet found a holistic dentist so I put it off.
+I had a cavity before I got pregnant.
+My family had recently moved back to America and I had not yet found a holistic dentist so I put off getting it filled.
 (Not a good idea, I know, but it happened).
 After I got pregnant, it got worse.
 It was not painful at all, unless I put pressure on it.
 (I basically had to chew using one side of my mouth).
-I was able to maintain the cavity, (prevent it from getting worse), by following the diet and protocols from the book; “How To Reverse Tooth Decay“.
+I was able to halt the decay, (prevent it from getting worse), by following the diet and protocols from the book; “How To Reverse Tooth Decay“.
 I eventually had the tooth extracted, after my daughter was born.
 I did not need any antibiotics, (which was one of my fears).
 My holistic dentist literally told me she could not believe my face was not swollen.
-So though I do not recommend ignoring a deep cavity, (it is something I will never do again), I did learn how to prevent a horrible cavity from getting worse.
+So though I do not recommend ignoring a deep cavity, I did learn how to prevent a horrible cavity from getting worse.

 Please, if you have a bad cavity, DO NOT IGNORE IT.
-I am not writing this post to advocate self dental care.
-This can be very dangerous; an infection can spread from a tooth to other parts of the body.
+Any infection can spread to other parts of the body.
+I did not write this post to steer anyone away from proper dental care.
 I am only sharing this information because I know people can often find themselves in a difficult situation.
 Perhaps you have tooth pain and you can’t see a dentist because it is a holiday weekend.
-Or maybe you have a holistic dentist that is very popular and you have to make appointments 2 months in advance.
 Maybe you are on a missionary trip in the middle of a 3rd world country with no access to good dental care.
 I can think of a few specific situations in my extended family, where someone had tooth pain and made an appointment to see a dentist but was in pain for a few days.
 I only mention my experience to demonstrate that I did actually have a bad cavity and I was in pain.
 The homeopathic remedy I chose worked at stopping my pain.

 (I am not a doctor and this information is not intended as medical advice.
 I am simply sharing my personal experience).